Those, who are the hardest to love, need it the most- Socrates.

 I will bring a few personal inspirational stories from my life, which took place before I started my yoga studies.

 I lived and studied in London during my university years.
 I had a partner, who was from Nigeria.
-As a child, he had been mistreated physically, as he didn’t have the approval of his step-mother.
-For the usual punishment, the step-mother cut wounds in his skin and sprinkled chilli powder on top.
+As a child, he had been mistreated physically, as he didn’t have the approval of his stepmother.
+For the usual punishment, the stepmother cut wounds in his skin and sprinkled chilli powder on top.
 He still had the scars.
-As a teenager, his father sent him to London, but when the son wished to study music instead of accounting, his father disowned him and left the 13 year old boy alone on the streets of London cutting off any support and connections.
+As a teenager, his father sent him to London, but when the son wished to study music instead of accounting, his father disowned him and left the 13-year-old boy alone on the streets of London cutting off any support and connections.
 I remember clearly a situation, where in my opinion he was treated incredibly unfairly in a work situation.
 My first reaction was, “Why don’t you fight against them?
 This is not fair!
 This is so wrong!”
 His reply was one of the most inspiring teachings in my life thus far, “Even if all the people in the world do bad, then I will still do good.”

 I moved to Spain after university.
-First I went there through a voluntary project, then worked a little bit and then started voluntary internship in the United Nations Refugee Agency, which was completely uncompensated.
-So at some point I reached a situation, where I didn’t have any money left.
-I just had a credit card, where I hadn’t reached my limit, so I could still go further into debt.
+First I went there through a voluntary project, then worked a little bit and then started a voluntary internship in the United Nations Refugee Agency, which was completely uncompensated.
+So at some point, I reached a situation, where I didn’t have any money left.
+I just had a credit card, and I hadn’t reached my limit, so I could still go further into debt.
 At that point I met with a Cuban man, who was perfectly aware, that I do voluntary work and that I live from the little bit of credit, which the bank still allows.
 One day he called me up and asked, that I would lend him money, as his father died and urgently needed to fly to the funeral.
-I took everything that I had out from my card and gave it all to him.
+I took everything that I had out of my card and gave it all to him.
 I was left with 5 euros in my wallet.
 He promised to return the money on the next day.
 I didn’t receive it the next day, nor in a month, never actually.
-For months he just kept on promising, that he will return it.
+For months he just kept on promising, that he would return it.
 I believed him, I told all my friends, you know, deep inside he is a good person, I know it.
 Everybody is.
 Really.
 My friends looked at my naivete.
-After about half a year I discovered, that actually he is a thief, he regularly tells this story to deceive money.
+After about half a year I discovered, that he is a thief, he regularly tells this story to deceive money.
 Countless times he had promised to meet with me and constantly when I had planned it to my schedule, he never showed up.
-At some point I felt disappointed, is it really possible that there exists a person with such bad intentions?
-I felt negative emotions arising in my and I wished for revenge.
+At some point, I felt disappointed, is it really possible that there exists a person with such bad intentions?
+I felt negative emotions arising in me and I wished for revenge.

 I ended up at one healer and I said to her, I don’t know how to deal with the negative emotions towards this person.
 This healer replied, “Do you comprehend, how big is the lack of love within this young man, for him to behave this way?”
-I was filled with gratitude towards life, towards my parents, that my life had been filled with so much love and it had been so wonderful, that I don’t have to make such choices, which cause suffering to others.
+I was filled with gratitude towards life, towards my parents, that my life had been filled with so much love and it had been so wonderful, that I don’t have to make such choices, which cause such suffering to others.
 I left the healer filled with compassion towards the young man, I wanted to hug him, to hold him, to give him all this love, that he was missing.
 He was suffering much more than me.

 Forgiving is one of the most powerful and important practices, which is highlighted by many great masters.
 Buddha has said, that every time we forgive, then this bit of evil disappears from the Earth.
 Therefore it is our responsibility to forgive.
 One of the very powerful healing practices from the Hawaiian tradition „Ho’oponopono“ brings forth four main ideas “I’m sorry, please forgive me, I thank you and I love you.”